 The floor plan sheets are considered the core of the drawing set.
 A construction document set can have multiple floor plan pages depending on how large the building is or how many floors there are in the design.
 Fixed furniture, cabinetry, and fixtures are present in the floor plans.
 Detailed information on this sheet includes the room finish schedule, door and window schedules as well as trim and floor notes.

-ARCH 220 – Framing Details
+ARCH 225 – Framing Details

 ARCH-300 – Wall Details & Roof Plan

 In buildings where certain interior or exterior walls vary in construction or material type, detailed drawings are provided and are illustrated in a separate sheet.
+Certain types of details such as advanced framing or zero energy details may result in additional fees.

 The roof plan is a two-dimensional design that shows your roof from above.
 It contains annotations that provide information about the roof’s pitch, elevation, ridges, and slopes.
 It will call out exhaust and chimney locations as well as roof types.
 If this is an addition, it will specify which is existing and which is new construction.